ddlBoJack/emotion2vec/README.md

     <a href="https://github.com/ddlBoJack/MT4SSL"><img src="https://img.shields.io/badge/License-MIT-red.svg" alt="mit"></a>
 </div>

+## News
+- 🆕 We release the [paper](https://arxiv.org/abs/2312.15185), and create a [WeChat group](./src/Wechat.jpg) for emotion2vec.
+- We release code, checkpoints, and extracted features for emotion2vec.

 ## Guides

 emotion2vec is the first universal speech emotion representation model.
 Through self-supervised pre-training, emotion2vec has the ability to extract emotion representation across different tasks, languages, and scenarios.

-## Model
-The paper is coming soon.

 ## Performance
 ### Performance on IEMOCAP
 emotion2vec achieves SOTA with only linear layers on the mainstream IEMOCAP dataset.
+Refer to the paper for more details.
 ![](./src/IEMOCAP.png)

 ### Performance on other languages